devforey/devforey/README.md

 - [x] Company icons
 - [ ] Job description
 - [ ] Education description
+- [ ] Make the company name as links to the company website
 - [ ] Add some quirky design